imdreamrunner/HCI-Notes/Module3.md

   * be more costly.
   * lengthen the implementation period.
   * build antagonism with people not involved or whose suggestions rejected.
-  * force designers to compromise their design to satisfy incompetent participants
+  * force designers to compromise their design to satisfy incompetent participants.